AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 content-type: reference
 feature: Adaptive Forms, Core Components
 ---
+# Custom functions in Adaptive Forms Core Components

 <span class="preview"> This article contains content for some pre-release features.
 These pre-release features are accessible only through our [pre-release channel](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/release-notes/release-notes#forms).
 The features under the pre-release program are:
 * Optional parameter support in Custom Functions
 * Caching feature for Custom Functions
 * Global scope object and field objects support for Custom Functions
 * Support for modern JavaScript features like let and arrow functions (ES10 support)

-Ensure to set the [latest form version](https://github.com/adobe/aem-core-forms-components/tree/release/650) on your AEM Forms Core Component environment to use the pre-release features in Custom Function. </span>
+Ensure to set the [latest form version](https://github.com/adobe/aem-core-forms-components/tree/release/650) on your AEM Forms Core Component environment to use the pre-release features in Custom Functions. </span>

-# Custom functions in Adaptive Forms (Core Components)

 | Version | Article link |
 | -------- | ---------------------------- |